Conyers mentioned Chandra Levy case when intern rebuffed sexual advance: report

 Levy went missing in 2001.
 A police investigation revealed she was having an affair with married California Democratic Rep. Gary Condit.

-“[Conyers] said he had insider information on the case.
+Conyers "said he had insider information on the case.
 I don’t know if he meant it to be threatening, but I took it that way,” Morse told The Post.
 “I got out of the car and ran.”

+Fox News made several attempts Wednesday to contact Conyers lawyer Arnold Reed for comments.

 Morse said nothing inappropriate happened during the first months of her internship and that she accepted Conyers’ offer for a paid summer internship.

 Then he started giving her gifts and asked her to dine with him -- and later offered her the ride home, which she accepted.
 Morse quit her internship shortly after the incident and returned to Ohio.

 Levy’s remains were found about a year later in a park.
 MS-13 member Ingmar Guandique was found guilty of murder, but the case was effectively dropped over problematic witness testimony and Guandique was deported.
 Condit lost reelection in 2002 amid speculation about his role, but his lawyer later described the Guandique verdict as vindication for his client.